-In addition, the Miami beach marina is a hot spot to explore and share activities like boating, kayaking, and renting yachts.
+In addition, the Miami Beach marina is a hot spot to explore and share activities like boating, kayaking, and renting yachts.

-What Makes Miami’s Sunsets Special?
+2. What Makes Miami’s Sunsets Special?

 One of the reasons the sunset in Miami is so stunning is the location of Miami.
-Miami is located in the far Southern part of the USA, bordering closer to The Bahamas and on the Atlantic ocean coast.
+Miami is located in the far Southern part of the USA, bordering closer to The Bahamas and on the Atlantic Ocean coast.

-The breeze and winds from the Ocean and the neighbouring Gulf are free from pollution, making the sky crystal clear for the sun to spread its light for a beautiful sunrise and reflecting sunlight during the evenings for a stunning sunset at the Miami horizon.
+The breeze and winds from the Ocean and the neighboring Gulf are free from pollution, making the sky crystal clear for the sun to spread its light for a beautiful sunrise and reflecting sunlight during the evenings for a stunning sunset at the Miami horizon.

-List of Beautiful Beaches in Miami:
+3. List of Beautiful Beaches in Miami:

-North Beach is generally calm and quiet with the local population, while Mid beach is a mix of tourists and locals.
+North Beach is generally calm and quiet with the local population, while Mid Beach is a mix of tourists and locals.

-South beach is located south of the mid-beach of Miami island.
+South Beach is located south of the mid-beach of Miami Island.
 It is the prime attraction point, filled with tourists and suited with spots for clicking photos for Instagram posts.

 This is perfect for swimming, sunbathing, and fishing and is also a great place to enjoy a picnic.

-South Pointe Beach:
+3.4 South Pointe Beach:

 South Pointe is known for its lively nightlife and many restaurants and bars.
-With such a culture, it is home to various attractions, including a beachfront amusement park, a dolphinarium, and a harbour for yachts.
+With such a culture, it is home to various attractions, including a beachfront amusement park, a dolphinarium, and a harbor for yachts.

 Another beautiful place to go for a day of swimming and sunbathing.
 This is one of the popular spots flanked by cliffs and is widely popular within the Instagram app community.

-Miami Sunset: 11 Best Spots
+4. Miami Sunset: 11 Best Spots

 Miami has so many good sunsets, but if we had to narrow it down to just a few, here are our top picks!

-1. Biscayne Bay Sunset at Lofts @ Fisher Island
+4.1.
+Biscayne Bay Sunset at Lofts @ Fisher Island